-Hal D. Coffey, a commercial real estate attorney at Blumling & Gusky LLP, is the Immediate Past-President of the Allegheny County Bar Association.
+Hal D. Coffey, a Member of the Real Estate Practice Group at Clark Hill PLC, is the Immediate Past-President of the Allegheny County Bar Association.

 Mr. Coffey has been very involved in numerous facets of the ACBA.
 In addition to being former President, he has been chair of the Diversity Collaborative Committee, chair of the Young Lawyers Division, editor-in-chief of the Lawyers Journal and the Pittsburgh Legal Journal Opinions and a member of the Real Property Section Council and Women in the Law Division Council.
 He is also a member of the Bench-Bar Conference Committee, Diversity and Gender Equality Ad Hoc Committee, Publications Committee and Real Property Section.